-- Actively promote our Code of Conduct and Ethics to all our employees and third parties acting on our behalf. - Continue stakeholder dialogues on alcohol. water and enterprise development through our wide-ranging initiatives.
+- Actively promote our Code of Conduct and Ethics to all our employees and third parties acting on our behalf. - Continue stakeholder dialogues on alcohol, water and enterprise development through our wide-ranging initiatives. - Continue to aspire to the highest levels of corporate governance and transparency in our reporting.
+Conforming to international reporting standards and practices for our businesses.

-- We have up-scaled our stakeholder engagements on alcohol through the Botswana Alcohol Industry Association and our own initiatives. - Enterprise development continues to be a critical aspect of empowering our communities through KickStart and our distribution owner-driver model. - Our whistle blowing policy is regularly communicated to all employees and suppliers to ensure that we maintain the highest standards of ethics and corporate governance. - Employees now receive regular communication in relation to the 10 sustainable development priorities with a focus on their own involvement. - Feedback is sought from key stakeholders through surveys and is used for action planning.
+- We have broadened our stakeholder engagements on alcohol through the Botswana Alcohol Industry Association (BAIA) and our own initiatives employing various media and messaging. - Enterprise development continues to be a critical aspect of empowering our communities through KickStart and our distribution owner-driver model that has positively impacted on involved entrepreneurs. - Our whistle blowing policy is regularly communicated to all employees and suppliers to ensure that we maintain the highest standards of ethics and corporate governance. - Employees regularly receive communication in relation to our 10 sustainable development priorities with a focus on their involvement.